AlternativeFFFF/Alt-F4/submissions/nauvis_archives_mod_to_vanilla/nauvis_archives_mod_to_vanilla.md

 THIS DOESN'T WORK.

-There are various instances of where mods was incorporated into vanilla that most of you will know about.
-For example: [train fluid tankers](https://mods.factorio.com/mod/RailTanker), the [ability to barrel any liquid](https://mods.factorio.com/mod/Omnibarrels) (initially you could only barrel crude oil), [Landfill](https://forums.factorio.com/viewtopic.php?p=27982#p27982), to name only a few.
-There is even a case where an active modder was incorporated into vanilla when [Rseding joined the Wube team](https://factorio.com/blog/post/fff-300).
+~~There are various instances of where mods was incorporated into vanilla that most of you will know about.
+For example: [train fluid tankers](https://mods.factorio.com/mod/RailTanker), the [ability to barrel any liquid](https://mods.factorio.com/mod/Omnibarrels) (initially you could only barrel crude oil), [Landfill](https://forums.factorio.com/viewtopic.php?p=27982#p27982), to name only a few.~~ There is even a case where an active modder was incorporated into vanilla when [Rseding joined the Wube team](https://factorio.com/blog/post/fff-300).

 Oldest version in Roadmap is 0.4, 3 May 2013

+### Fluids: Barrels and Fluid Wagons

 ### The Picker Tool (The Q-key)
 [*by Nexela*](https://mods.factorio.com/mod/PickerExtended)